erasinginvisible/eval-program/README.md

     *Note: `requirements.txt` includes `onnxruntime-gpu`, implying GPU usage is expected for efficient execution, particularly for metric calculations.
 Ensure appropriate CUDA/GPU drivers are installed if running locally.*
 *   **Data:** The program expects certain data files (e.g., reference images, messages) potentially within the `data/` directory structure, which are not fully detailed here but are referenced by the code (e.g., `data/encoded/...`).

-## Models

-The `model/` directory in this repository might be used for storing model-related files, but the primary models required for running the evaluation (especially those used for calculating quality metrics like CLIP-FID) are intended to be hosted on Hugging Face.

-*   **Hugging Face Repository:** [TODO: Add link to Hugging Face model repository here]
-*   **Caching:** The evaluation scripts likely download and cache these models locally upon first run (potentially in the `cache/` directory).
-*   **Trufo Models:** *[NOTE FOR REVIEW: Specific models related to the 'Trufo' watermark evaluation may be hosted separately or kept private.
-Ensure the public Hugging Face repository only contains models intended for public release.]*

 ## Usage (Local Execution)

 While designed for Codabench, you can run the evaluation locally using the entry point scripts: